-Agency Attendant Care service is assistance to a medically stable AAPD beneficiary in accomplishing tasks of daily living that the beneficiary is unable to complete independently.
-The services are performed by an Attendant Care employee hired by an agency selected by the waiver beneficiary.
+Agency Attendant Care services is assistance to a medically stable AAPD beneficiary in accomplishing tasks of daily living that the beneficiary are the provision of assistance to a medically stable individual with a physical disability to accomplish those tasks of daily living that the individual is unable to complete independently.
+The services and that are performed by an Attendant Care employee hired by an agency selected by the waiver participant beneficiary.
 Assistance may vary from actually doing a task for the individual to assisting the individual with the task or to providing safety support while the individual performs the task.
 Housekeeping activities that are incidental to the performance of care may also be furnished.
-Housekeeping activities as described above may not exceed 20% of the attendant's overall time worked as authorized on the waiver Plan of Care.
-Agency Attendant Care Service may also include supervision, companion services, socialization, and transportation assistance when it is incidental to providing Attendant Care Services while accompanying a beneficiary to assist with shopping, errands, etc.
+Housekeeping activities as described above may not exceed 20% of the attendant's overall time worked as authorized on the waiver plan Plan of care Care.
+Agency Attendant Care Services may also include supervision, companion services, socialization, and transportation assistance when it is incidental to providing Attendant Care Services while accompanying a participant beneficiary to assist with shopping, errands, etc.

-If Agency Attendant Care Service is selected, beneficiaries choose to have their services provided through an agency that is certified by the Division of Aging and Adult Services to provide Agency Attendant Care.
-When the beneficiary chooses to have Attendant Care Service provided through an agency, the beneficiary may choose one of two agency Attendant Care Service options: 1) beneficiary/co-employer where the beneficiary functions as the co-employer (managing employer) of employees hired by an Attendant Care agency, and the agency manages the hiring and fiscal responsibilities or 2) a traditional agency model for Attendant Care Service where the agency performs both the managing of the Attendant Care employee and hiring and fiscal responsibilities.
+If Agency Attendant Care Services are is selected, participants beneficiaries may choose to have their services provided through an agency that is certified by the Division of Aging and Adult Services to provide Agency Attendant Care.
+When the participant beneficiary chooses to have Attendant Care Services provided through an agency, the participant beneficiary may choose one of two agency Attendant Care Services options: 1) participant beneficiary/co-employer where the participant beneficiary functions as the co-employer (managing employer) of employees hired by an Attendant Care agency, and the agency manages the hiring and fiscal responsibilities or 2) a traditional agency model for Attendant Care Services where the agency performs both the managing of the Attendant Care employee and hiring and fiscal responsibilities.

-A. If the beneficiary chooses the beneficiary/co-employer (managing employer) option, the beneficiary performs duties such as determining the Attendants' duties consistent with the service specification in the approved Plan of Care, scheduling Attendants, orienting and instructing Attendants' duties, supervising Attendants, evaluating Attendants' performance, verifying time worked by Attendants, approving time sheets and discharging Attendants from providing services.
-The beneficiary may also recruit prospective Attendant Care Aides who are then referred to the agency for consideration for hiring.
-The agency chosen by the beneficiary to provide Attendant Care Service is the employer of beneficiary-selected/recruited staff and performs necessary payroll and human resources functions.
+A. If the participant beneficiary chooses the participant beneficiary/co-employer (managing employer) option, the participant beneficiary performs duties such as determining the Attendants' duties consistent with the service specification in the approved plan Plan of eareCare, scheduling Attendants, orienting and instructing Attendants' duties, supervising Attendants, evaluating Attendants' performance, verifying time worked by Attendants, approving time sheets and discharging Attendants from providing services.
+The participant beneficiary may also recruit prospective Attendant Care Aides who are then referred to the agency for consideration for hiring.
+The agency chosen by the participant beneficiary to provide Attendant Care Services is the employer of participant beneficiary-selected/recruited staff and performs necessary payroll and human resources functions.

-If the beneficiary chooses the traditional agency model option, the agency performs both the responsibilities of managing the Attendant Care employee and the hiring and fiscal responsibilities.
-Beneficiaries who decide to have their Attendant Care services provided through an agency may wish to have Alternatives Agency Attendant Care Service included on their Plan of Care.
+If the participant beneficiary chooses the traditional agency model option, the agency performs both the responsibilities of managing the Attendant Care employee and the hiring and fiscal responsibilities.
+Participants Beneficiaries who decide to have their Attendant Care services provided through an agency may wish to have Alternatives Agency Attendant Care Services included on their plan Plan of care Care.
+The participant's plan of care is submitted to the participant's attending physician for his or her review and approval.